BillyDM/awesome-audio-dsp/README.md

   - A common recommendation from many folks.
   - Focuses on DSP in general, not just audio DSP.

+- [`The Art of VA Filter Design`] by Vadim Zavalishin
+  - Teaches good techniques for adapting analogue designs into the digital realm.
+  - Relatively heavy on mathematics.

 - [`Julius Orion Smith III Collection`]
   - A collection of books and resources by Julius Orion Smith III.
   - Relatively heavy on mathematics.

 - [`The Theory and Technique of Electronic Music`] by Miller Puckette
   - Focuses more on musical DSP.
-  - Also relatively heavy on mathematics.
+  - Relatively heavy on mathematics.

 ## Paid Textbooks
 - [`Designing Software Synthesizer Plug-Ins in C++`] and [`Designing Audio Effect Plugins in C++`] by Will Pirkle